p0-security/p0-agent/README.md

 A comprehensive SSH access management tool for on-premises nodes that connects to P0 backend infrastructure via WebSocket, executes provisioning scripts, and provides secure authentication using JWT tokens with ECDSA P-384 keys.

+⚠️ **Warning**: This feature is currently experimental and subject to change.

 ## Features

 - **JWT Authentication**: ES384 algorithm with ECDSA P-384 private keys